-Your lifestyle will change with children—assessing it early will save you stress down the road.
+Your lifestyle will change as children grow—assessing your goals early will save you stress down the road.
 Two large financial costs to evaluate include your home and car.
 You should consider whether your current home suits where you’d like to raise a family, including your local school district.
 Do you have enough space?
-Want a yard?
+Do you want a yard?
 Make a list of your home must-haves and start looking early.
 As for your car, it may be time to trade it in for a four-door hatchback with the latest safety features.
-Get ahead of these changes and you’ll be glad you did.
+Get ahead of these changes and you’ll be glad you did!